3 Key Tips to Remember if You Are Charged With Indecent Exposure

 1. Don't Panic

-The charge is defensible in a great many cases, and certainly those cases without video evidence supporting the allegation and without a confession or statement to law enforcement by the defendant provide the greatest opportunities for success.
+The charge is defensible in many cases.
+Those cases without video evidence supporting the allegation and without the defendant's confession or statement to law enforcement provide the greatest opportunities for success.

-Details are extremely important in these cases.
-I will need to explore the story—your story—and the facts of the incident multiple times.
-The analysis starts there, with you, and only then moves on to reviewing and dissecting the police reports, videos, witness statements, to visiting the scene, taking measurements, etc.
+I will need to explore your story and the facts of the incident multiple times.
+The analysis starts there, with you, and only then moves on to reviewing and dissecting the police reports, videos, witness statements, visiting the scene, taking measurements, etc.

-Save everything you can about the incident.
-Maybe you can’t get into see me right away.
-In preparation for meeting with me, write down what happened, everything and every detail to include witness names, locations, statements, time, weather, etc. UNLESS you did it, then DO NOT put anything in writing, ever.
-Put the words “Attorney Work Product” at the top of everything you write.
+In preparation for meeting with me, write down what happened.
+Include everything and every detail, including witness names, locations, statements, time, weather, etc.—UNLESS you did it, then DO NOT put anything in writing, ever.
+Put “Attorney Work Product” at the top of everything you write.
 You are writing this in anticipation of litigation and to provide to your lawyer at his request.

-In a high percentage of these cases the complexity of defending an indecent exposure charge can be the same as a rape or lewd molestation case.
+In many cases, the complexity of defending an indecent exposure charge can be the same as a rape or lewd molestation case.
 The stigma of a sex crime is still present.
 The jury will still demand the defendant prove he is innocent, and that same jury will turn our judicial system on its head in a second, with little thought or reservation about the adverse effect or consequences.

-So if you are like a good number of my clients that believed this is a “no worry” charge and that the worst you are looking at is probation, community service, or a small fine, you know better now.
+So, if you are like a good number of my clients that believed this is a “no-worry” charge and that the worst you are looking at is probation, community service, or a small fine, you know better now.
 There is more to learn about your case for both of us.
-Call attorney Lee Berlin right away to schedule your initial client meeting and to have him start on developing and preserving your defense as quickly as possible.

 Indecent Exposure Charges vs. Acts Resulting in Gross Injury